Hey there, I’m Mike and if you’ve ever why’s your car battery hot or at an unusually high temperature, this is the article for you.

 - Engine backfiring

 It’s relatively normal for car batteries to get hot.
-But if it gets too hot, you’re most likely dealing with a failing battery or a minor electrical issue.
+But if it gets too hot to the touch, you’re most likely dealing with a failing battery or a minor electrical issue.
 At the first sign of an overheating car battery, your best recourse is to have the entire charging system diagnosed by a competent mechanic or auto electrician.
 If you’re lucky, changing the old battery to a new unit might be all it takes to get you back on the road.